Table of Contents

-Oak gall are used in treatment of Bleeding, Cancer, Cough, Dysentery, Eczema, Gonorrhea, inflammation of the gums, Piles, Malaria, Nervousness, Prolapse, Vaginal tightening and rejuvenation and Wound.
+Oak gall are used in the treatment of Bleeding, Cancer, Cough, Dysentery, Eczema, Gonorrhea, inflammation of the gums, Piles, Malaria, Nervousness, Prolapse, Vaginal tightening, and rejuvenation, and Wound.
 Below is given medicinal properties of Gall powder.

 Analgesic – relieve pain.

-Astringent – causing the contraction of skin cells and other body tissues.
+Astringent – causing the contraction of the skin cells, and other body tissues.